Learning Branching Heuristics for Propositional Model Counting: More on the Results

 \subsection{I.I.D.
 Generalization}

 Figure \ref{fig:cactus_same_size} shows cactus plots for all of the i.i.d. benchmark problems.
 Unsurprisingly, the improvements on \sudoku{} are relatively modest, albeit consistent across the dataset.
-On all \cell{} datasets, and \grid{}, an exponential growth is observed with \neurosharp's lead over \sharpsat{} as the problems get more difficult (moving right along the $x$ axis).
-Lastly, on \arith{}, \neurosharp does better almost universally, except near the 100 problems mark and at the very end (3 most difficult problems).
+On all \cell{} datasets, and \grid{}, a superlinear growth is observed with \neurosharp's lead over \sharpsat{} growing as the problems get more difficult (moving right along the $x$ axis).
+The problems of the \island i.i.d dataset all had the same model counts and they were isomorphic to one another.
+Because \neurosharp operates on the graph of the problem, it was capable of utilizing this fact and solve all problems in the same number of steps.
+However we observe that \sharpsat{}'s performance is function of variable ids and clauses orderings of the input CNF, and thus isomorphic problems are solved in different number of steps.
+Lastly, on \arith{}, \neurosharp does better almost universally, except near the 100 problems mark and at the very end.